apakhbari/CheatSheets/Event-Streaming/Apache-Kafka/Apache-Kafka.md

 - Producers and Consumers don't know about each other
 - Producers and Consumers may appear and disappear. but Kafka doesn't care about that.
 It's job is to store messages and recive or send them on demand
 - Every consumer must be part of a consumer group
+- *__consumer_offsets* is a topic which stores location of every consumer in messaging consumption process
+- Every consumer has to be part of a consumer group

 ### Messages
 - New messages will append at the end.
 You can not insert any messages before previous messages.